mohawk2/SQL-Translator-Parser-OpenAPI/README.md

       d2 => (1 << 1) | (1 << 2),
     }

+# OPENAPI SPEC EXTENSIONS

+## `x-artifact`

+Under `/definitions/$defname/properties/$propname`, a key of `x-artifact` with a true value will indicate this is not to be stored, and will not cause a column to be created.
+The value will instead be derived by other means.
+The value of this key may become the definition of that derivation.

 # DEBUGGING

 To debug, set environment variable `SQLTP_OPENAPI_DEBUG` to a true value.